Herinbhatt/IOT-AIR-QUALITY-MONITOR/README.md

 # OUTPUT OF THE TASK

-- if the pollution Threshold is less than 500 then led will not blink
+- If the pollution Threshold is less than 500 then led will not blink

 ![Image](https://github.com/user-attachments/assets/c4be1987-24e6-475a-a3ba-4afbdbc1f27e)